Skip to content

 Signal drops in a mechanical room.
 The hour should not.

-Electrical work lives in the exact places phones lose signal: basements, elevator shafts, steel-framed buildings, rural service calls where there is one bar on a good day.
+Electrical work lives in the exact places phones lose signal: basements, elevator shafts, steel-framed buildings, rural service calls where there's one bar on a good day.
 If your time clock needs a live connection to record a punch, you lose hours in precisely the spots your crew spends the most time.
-That is not a rare edge case for this trade.
-It is Tuesday.
+That's not a rare edge case for this trade.
+It's Tuesday.

 9:42Airplane Mode